Mark Fritz

 DYING IN DARFUR: Pulitzer Prize-winning Journalist Mark Fritz, working as a press attache to the International Rescue Committee, listens to the horror stories of fresh refugees.

-CRASHING IN AMERICA: A Memoir from the Front, an upcoming autobiography by Mark Fritz, Pulitzer Prize-winning war correspondent.
-This cover is just a mockup.
+CRASHING IN AMERICA: A Memoir from the Front, upcoming autobiography by Mark Fritz, Pulitzer Prize-winning journalist.

 BAGHDAD: Seized at the border town of Safwan just after Iraq's 1991 defeat, interpreter Saleh Zamani and I faced espionage charges as we took a 1,435 km (892 miles) ride from Basra to Baghdad to Jordan.
 At one point we escaped to a UN observer camp with a security man hanging on my wheel, but the observers could only observe, so they left.